deebtarmizi104/Multi-authentication-and-Roles-Self-Practice/README.md

 - Multi-authentication Users and Roles
 - Database Seeding
 - Multi-authentication Logic with Middleware as Protection
+    * Middleware is a filtering mechanism that verify where the users should go

 ## Make use of:
 - LARAVEL 8.x